 Francesco has broad interests in osteopathic research, neuroscience and health science focusing on interdisciplinary aspects of evidence based medicine.

 Native of Italy, Francesco earned a bachelor and master degrees in motor sciences from the University of l’Aquila, Italy.
-He also studied osteopathy at Accademia Italiana Osteopatia Tradizionale in Pescara, Italy, public health at Imperial College London, UK, and he is currently attending a PhD program in neuroscience at University of Chieti-Pescara, Italy.
+He also studied osteopathy at Accademia Italiana Osteopatia Tradizionale in Pescara, Italy, public health at Imperial College London, UK, and obtained a PhD in neuroscience at University of Chieti-Pescara, Italy.